fengrujie0721/Deploy-Pet_Pals-to-Heroku/README.md

 # Pet_Pals in Heroku
 Heroku is a cloud platform which can be used as a database to create app in virtual containers.
 Here, Heroku Postgres is applied to create a pet database.
-The pet's name, pet's latitude, and pet's longitude can be input to create pet map.
+The pet's name, pet's latitude, and pet's longitude can be input to create a pet map.

 1.Create Pet_Pals repo